Professor of Comparative Literature and French and Francophone Studies

 Overview

 Professor Mostefai holds a joint appointment in the Departments of Comparative Literature and French & Francophone Studies at Brown University.
 She received her M.A. and Ph.D. from New York University, and a Licence de Lettres from the Université de Paris III-Sorbonne Nouvelle.
-She was promoted to the rank of Officer in the Ordre des Palmes Académiques by the French National Ministry of Education in 2017.
-She is an elected member of the Executive Board of the American Society for Eighteenth-Century Studies (ASECS) and serves of the Board of the Rousseau Association.
+She holds the rank of Officer in the Ordre des Palmes Académiques (awarded by the French National Ministry of Education).
+She is an elected Board Member of the Rousseau Association and an Associate member of the Centre d’étude de la langue et des Littératures françaises at Sorbonne Université.
+She also serves as External Reviewer for Dix-Huitième Siècle, the journal of the French Society for Eighteenth-Century Studies.

-Ourida Mostefai is the author of two books on Rousseau: Le Citoyen de Genève et la République des Lettres (2003) and Jean-Jacques Rousseau écrivain polémique (2016) as well as numerous articles on the French Enlightenment.
-She is the co-editor of Silence, Implicite et Non-Dit chez Rousseau/Silence, the Implicit, and the Unspoken in Rousseau (2020); Rousseau and l’Infâme: Religion, Toleration, and Fanaticism in the Age of Enlightenment (2009) and Approaches to Teaching Rousseau’s “Confessions” and “Rêveries” (2003) and has edited Lectures de la Nouvelle Héloïse (1993).
+In addition to numerous articles on the Enlightenment, she is the author of two books on Rousseau: Le Citoyen de Genève et la République des Lettres (2003) and Jean-Jacques Rousseau écrivain polémique (2016) and the coeditor of Rousseau’s Lettre à d’Alembert for the new critical edition of Rousseau’s Complete Works at Classiques Garnier in France.
+She has co-edited Silence, Implicite et Non-Dit chez Rousseau/Silence, the Implicit, and the Unspoken in Rousseau (2020); Rousseau and l’Infâme: Religion, Toleration, and Fanaticism in the Age of Enlightenment (2009); and Approaches to Teaching Rousseau’s “Confessions” and “Rêveries” (2003) and has edited Lectures de la Nouvelle Héloïse (1993).

 Brown Affiliations